adityamukho/amc-hashnode/cko9xf4al000t1ps1fsx2d49e.md

 ## Exploring Temporality in Databases

 # Getting Started with Time
 Time is of some importance to humans.
 The best scientific minds have yet to unravel all its mysteries.
 Even its definition is a recurring subject of debate.
 Yet, we all innately have a sense of what time is.
-It would be hard to discuss any subject at length without any reference to the aspect of time.
+It would be hard to discuss any subject at length without reference to the aspect of time.
 It is a fundamental component of all knowledge.
 In fact, it is a fundamental component of language itself - try constructing a contextually self-contained sentence without a single verb.

 It is evident that in all accessories we've devised to store and dispense knowledge, time has always been a deeply integrated, first-class citizen.
 Databases are no exception.
 It is not uncommon to see a time-like field associated with a fact stored in a database.